e2b-dev/e2b-cookbook/examples/codestral-code-interpreter-ts/README.md

 # AI Code Execution with Mistral's Codestral

 This project tests capabilities of the new Mistral's model on data analysis tasks, using the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) by E2B.
-Codestral doesn't support using tools for code execution yet, so in this Python example, we added the code interpreting capabilities.
-We are going to build an AI agent that performs data analysis tasks on provided data, in a form of a csv file.
+Codestral doesn't support using tools yet, so in this Python example, we added the code interpreting capabilities.
+We are going to build an AI assistant that performs data analysis on a CSV file.

 # Installation